aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Someone will invite you to a Karaoke party.
+> 🥠 Your pet is planning to eat you.

-Last update: Mon Apr  6 06:23:59 2026
+Last update: Tue Apr  7 06:11:34 2026

 ### Let's play! 🎮